mesadynamics/hypercube-all/README.md

 hypercube-all
 =============

-Widget platforms for embedding web widgets on OS X, Windows, Facebook and other platforms.
+Applications for embedding web widgets on OS X, Windows, Facebook and other platforms.